 Types of Technical Debt

-Technical Debt is work that can be done to raise the quality of a product.
-To help explain this, I have split different types of technical debt into the following five categories.
-These categories apply to all types of software development, regardless of platform, language, development approach, or process.
+Technical Debt is best organized by assigning one of five categories that apply to all types of software development, regardless of platform, language, development approach, or process.

 In October 2009, Martin Fowler introduced the Technical Debt Quadrant to explain the reasons why we often incur technical debt — ranging from those reasons that are professional in nature to those that are, well… less than professional.